nisargfrd/AI_DeepLearning_ANN_MLP_Tuned/README.md

 We'll use TPR.

 # Prerequisites:
-Keras, Tensorflow (CPU and GPU for better performance) needs to be installed on your machine to run the attached code/notebook.</br>
+<b>Keras, Tensorflow (CPU and GPU for better performance), Graphviz</b> needs to be installed on your machine to correctly execute the attached code/notebook and view the model plots.</br>
 I've used "use_multiprocessing=True" option while fitting the model in Keras, for better performance.</br>
 If your machine has low-end hardware, you can remove that option and then execute the code.</br>